Study

 like the roaring of the sea.

-And if one look to the land—
+And if one looks at the land,

-only darkness and distress;
+there is only darkness and distress;

 25. Therefore is the anger of the LORD kindled.
 In this verse the Prophet relates the former punishments which the Jews had already endured, and shows that they are not near an end; but that, on the contrary, heavier judgments await them, if they do not return to the right path.
 I readily acknowledge that the past tense is frequently employed instead of the future, but the meaning which I have stated will best agree with the context; for there are two things quite distinct from each other, which he lays down, on account of the resolute obstinacy of the people.
 First, how God perceives their crimes.
 Secondly, since there are no signs of repentance, he has other scourges within his reach for chastising the people.
 Thirdly, he describes what those scourges are, and forewarns them that the Assyrians will come at the bidding of the Lord, as soon as he shall express it by merely hissing to them, (verse.
 26.)